Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 These bearings will roll on top and on the sides of the frame:

 * Insert two 12mm bolts into a 60mm MakerBeam and fasten each one with a normal nut, not a lock nut.
-The bolts should be about 7mm from the edge of the MakerBeam.
+The bolts should be located about 7mm from the ends of the MakerBeam.
 * Put a bearing onto each bolt and fasten it with a lock nut each.
-Ensure that the bearing is near to the edge of the MakerBeam beam but does not overlap it.
+Ensure that the bearing is near to the edge of the MakerBeam but does not protrude beyond it.

-Repeat these steps four times to create four MakerBeams with two bearings each.
+Repeat these steps three times to create four MakerBeams with two bearings each.

 .. image:: /Images/Kits/kit_camera_slider_step15_350.jpg
    :scale: 100 %